Career Change: Dare to Make a Change!

 In an ever-changing job market, career transition has become an essential way to reinvent one's career.

-Whether you want to rediscover old passions, learn new skills, or adapt to the demands of the job market, this approach can open unexpected doors and be a true source of fulfillment.
+Whether you want to rediscover long-forgotten passions, learn new skills, or adapt to the demands of the job market, this approach can open unexpected doors and be a true source of fulfillment.

 However, embarking on a career change can feel like a leap into the unknown, raising legitimate concerns: fear of failure, balancing work and personal life, acquiring new skills, financial difficulties…

-In observance of National Career Transition Day on November 14, 2024, we’d like to share three testimonials from students at the “ ” Continuing Education Program for Career Transition atthe University of Montpellier.
+As part of National Career Transition Day, which takes place on November 14, 2024, we’d like to share three testimonials from trainees at “ ” the continuing education program for career transition atthe University of Montpellier.

 The goal?
-To introduce you to people driven by their goals and a unique career path.
-They all had doubts and fears, but managed to overcome them and turn them into sources of motivation.
+To introduce you to people who are driven by their goals and have unique career paths.
+They’ve all had doubts and fears, but they’ve managed to overcome them and turn them into sources of motivation.

 Table of Contents

-From Midwife to Occupational Safety and Health Specialist
+From Midwife to Occupational Safety and Health Consultant

-In 2022, after having worked as a midwife for 10 years in hospitals and at maternal and child health clinics (PMI ), she decided, following an injury that resulted in a work-related disability, to embark on a career transition by enrolling in the Master’s program in Risk and Environment at ESEQ (School of Safety, Environment, and Quality) in Montpellier.
+In 2022, after having worked as a midwife for 10 years in hospitals and at maternal and child health clinics (PMI ), she decided, following an injury that left her unable to work in her profession, to embark on a career change by enrolling in the Master’s program in Risk and Environment at ESEQ (School of Safety, Environment, and Quality) in Montpellier.

 Educational Background

-After graduating from high school, Emmanuelle began studying medicine.
-Realizing fairly quickly that it wasn’t for her and feeling more drawn to preventive care, she gradually shifted her focus to midwifery, a profession she would practice for 10 years.
+After earning her high school diploma, Emmanuelle began studying medicine.
+Realizing fairly quickly that she didn’t enjoy it—and feeling more drawn to the preventive aspect of healthcare—she gradually shifted her focus to midwifery, a profession she would practice for 10 years.

 “Little by little, I realized that as a healthcare provider, I have little time to devote to prevention, even though that’s my main area of interest.
 Even back in midwifery school, I felt that I hadn’t really found my calling and that I certainly wouldn’t be doing this job for the rest of my life.”

-"I gradually became interested in everything related to quality and patient safety, as well as the impact of workers' health on the quality and safety of care."
+"I gradually became interested in everything related to quality and safety in healthcare, as well as the impact of workers' health on the quality and safety of care."

-Following this, Emmanuelle secured a work-study position at the SNCF and joined the 2022 cohort of the Master’s in Risk and Environment (Continuing Education) program at ESEQ (School of Safety, Environment, and Quality) in Montpellier.
+Afterward, Emmanuelle found a work-study position at the SNCF and joined the Class of 2022 in the Master’s in Risk and Environment (Continuing Education) program at ESEQ (School of Safety, Environment, and Quality) in Montpellier.

-“During my master’s program, I wanted to give myself the freedom to explore all the different facets of the profession so that I could gradually shape my career path.
-However, it was a deliberate choice to switch industries and not pursue a career in healthcare, because I wanted to open myself up to new opportunities—and, in practical terms, the rail industry helped open up new horizons for me.
+“During my master’s program, I wanted to give myself the freedom to explore all the different facets of the profession so that I could gradually build my career path.
+However, it was a deliberate choice to switch industries—to avoid the healthcare sector—because I wanted to open myself up to something else, and the rail industry specifically helped open up new horizons for me.

 The healthcare field remained very important to me, however.
 Over time, my career path took shape around quality and occupational health and safety rather than the environment, which ultimately seemed too technical to me.”